arduino/docs-content/content/arduino-cloud/10.education/00.arduino-cloud-for-education/content.md

 - This guide gives an overview of some important cloud tools that are useful in an educational context.
 -  A glimpse on how Arduino Cloud can enhance both the teaching and learning experience related to coding, electronics and IoT projects.

-## Platform for educators
+## Platform for Educators

 Arduino Cloud can be used to meet some of the basic needs of a teacher who wants to implement hands-on learning in the classroom using Arduino Educational kits or hardware.

 #### **Easy-to-use platform**

-The **Cloud Home** has been designed with the goal of offering a simple and straightforward experience for absolute beginners in order to be efficient in creating Arduino projects with the use of **Quick Actions** and **Sidebar**.
+The **Arduino Cloud Home** has been designed with the goal of offering a simple and straightforward experience for absolute beginners in order to be efficient in creating Arduino projects with the use of **Quick Actions** and **Sidebar**.

 #### **Code online using the Web-Editor**